maxio-com/ab-golang-sdk/doc/controllers/subscription-status.md

 If a reactivation with `resume: true` were attempted _before_ what would have been the next billing date of July 1st, then Advanced Billing would resume the subscription.

 If a reactivation with `resume: true` were attempted _after_ what would have been the next billing date of July 1st, then Advanced Billing would not resume the subscription, and instead it would be reactivated with a new billing period.

+If a reactivation with `resume: false`, or where 'resume" is omited were attempted, then Advanced Billing would reactivate the subscription with a new billing period regardless of whether or not resuming the previous billing period were possible.

 | Canceled | Reactivation | Resumable? |
 |---|---|---|